 If you take aspirin, Plavix, Cilostazol or Aggrenox, you may continue the use of these medications as prescribed and only hold the medication on the day of your procedure.

 Diabetic medications will be adjusted and/or held on the day of the procedure.

 Please provide updated medication information to your physician so that appropriate and accurate instructions may be provided to you.
 At our Vascular Surgery in Silver Spring, Maryland, we have the team and experience to help with all of your issues.

-Exact procedure time can be difficult to predict and depends on the degree of plaque build up in the arteries.
-In simple cases the procedure time may only take as little as 45 minutes while more complicated cases may take a few hours.
-Please be prepared to spend the majority of your day at the facility to allow for optimal outcomes of the procedure and a safe recovery..
+The exact procedure time can be difficult to predict In simple cases the procedure time may only take as little as but typically takes 45 minutes.
+Please be prepared to spend 4-5 hours at the facility.

 Medications will be given through your IV to keep you comfortable and mildly sedated.
 It is normal to have varying levels of awareness.
 You will be very closely monitored throughout the procedure to make sure your blood pressure, heart rate and breathing remain stable.
 It is our goal to not only keep you comfortable but also to keep you safe.
 We will adjust medications based on your comfort level and vital signs.